 Like these other assessments, understanding the implications of generational diversity is not a key that can be used to unlock all of your potential buyer’s secrets; rather, it is a lens through which you can begin to understand the individual seated on the other side of the table.
 Recognizing what motivates them, what influences their decision-making process, and their work ethic all provide perspective into how best to gain trust and manage the relationship.

 Interested in learning more about the impact that age has on your ability to prospect effectively?
-Stay tuned for Part 2 of this blog series, where we will provide specific tips for engaging with a generationally diverse set of prospects.
+See Part 2 of this blog series, where we offer specific tips for engaging with a generationally diverse set of prospects.
 From providing insight for how best to engage prospective buyers to creating a level of credibility that perpetuates your personal brand, we will continue to explore the importance of understanding the generational motivations of a potential buyer and how this understanding can minimize skepticism and maximize your ability to connect with each generation.

-In our new book, The Multigenerational Sales Team, we explore both the negative implications and potential opportunities associated with managing a multigenerational sales force and engaging externally with decision makers from various generations.
+In our recent book, The Multigenerational Sales Team, we explore both the negative implications and potential opportunities associated with managing a multigenerational sales force and engaging externally with decision makers from various generations.